dgmouris/dva_6242_project/README.md

 Include the issue number in your branch (at the end) Please describe your change your pull request.

+You need to get your pull requests reviewed by another team member.

 ## Meeting Minutes

 ### February 26th